cjbell630/GBA-Again/notes.md

 Besides, it should be a const anyway bc im not gonna change it just a warning in case i for some reason do something really stupid sometime

-raw2c.exe and bin2s.exe convert raw and bin files to c files (llocated somewhere in devkitarm) usenti would be good sinze I'm basically making the files from scratch. located in documents>gba dev tools
+raw2c.exe and bin2s.exe convert raw and bin files to c files (located somewhere in devkitarm) usenti would be good since I'm basically making the files from scratch. located in documents>gba dev tools

 GBACrusher can be used to compress non-image files: http://www.coranac.com/files/gba/GBACrusher.zip